There’s no cost to switch to paperless delivery, and you may even qualify for a discount on your next bill.

 Yes.
-As long as you’ve provided us with a valid email address, you'll get an email notification when new policy documents such as ID cards, declaration pages and other notifications are available online.
+As long as you’ve provided us with a valid email address, you'll get an email notification when new policy documents such as ID cards, declarations pages and other notifications are available online.

-For home and auto insurance, when you sign up for paperless you can choose to receive an email reminder three days before your bill is due.
+For home and auto insurance, when you sign up for paperless billing you can choose to receive an email reminder 3 days before your bill is due.
 Nationwide also offers recurring payment options to automatically debit your bank account or bank card.

 Note: You will not receive an email reminder if you sign up for recurring payments; however, you will get a draft email reminder.

 For home and auto insurance, we’ll email you an electronic receipt each time you make a payment.

 You can always switch back to paper statements and/or billing if you change your mind.
 Follow these steps to change your paperless preferences:

 - Log in to your account at nationwide.com

 - Go to the My Profile tab, select Preferences

 - Edit your document preferences to switch back to paper

 If you have a Nationwide annuity, life insurance policy or a retirement account, you may be able to receive certain notices from us electronically.
 For most types of financial accounts, we are able to send an email when your documents are available online.